RohanRaikwar/BlogXpress/README.md

 To run this project locally, you need to have Node.js, npm, and MongoDB installed on your machine.

-1. Clone this repo to your local machine using `git clone https://github.com/tehseen01/nextjs-blog.git`
+1. Clone this repo to your local machine using `git clone https://github.com/RohanRaikwar/BlogXpress`
-2. Navigate to the project directory using `cd nextjs-blog`
+2. Navigate to the project directory using `cd BlogXpress`
 3. Install the dependencies using `npm install`
 4. Create a `.env` file in the root directory and add the following variables:
     - `MONGO_URI`: The connection string to your MongoDB database